ilri/csv-metadata-quality/README.md

   - Warn if item is Open Access, but missing a license
   - Warn if item has an ISSN but no journal title
   - Update journal titles from ISSN
-- Check for duplicates
-  - If I check titles only, then I might miss if one is a Report and another is a Presentation
-  - I could just check each item against each other item, but that sounds slow...
-  - Perhaps I could check for the number of unique values in a few rows, like title and doi, and see if it is the same as the total number of items

 ## License
 This work is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).